xroy-destroy/rainbow-repo/README.md

-I'm following Ry's Git Tutorial, a guide I found while desperately searching Google.
+I'm following Ry's Git Tutorial.
 My object is to establish a procedure to efficiently initialze and maintain a clean repository.
 This is for my personal study.